mgodwin/dotfiles/README.markdown

 # Your current path
 ~/Development

-# Your current git branch
+# Your current git branch, if in a dir that has a git repo (sorry hg and svn users)
 ~/Development/Project(master)

 # Your current ruby version (only if using rbenv, and if different than system ruby version)
 ~/Development/RubyProject(master)(2.1.2)

-# Machine hostname, if dotfiles are installed on remote host
-hiro:/etc/apache2
 ```

 Colors are used to visually distinguish the prompt from other commands running